 If needed, our specialists can work with you to build a plan and close your existing gaps.
 We can help formalize your processes and controls, and document your compliance.

 CMMC will have impacts on your supply chain, bid and proposal and project-specific IT systems.
+Specifically, DFARS 252.204-7019 through 7020 includes requirements for flowdown and validation of SPRS scores and CMMC levels.
 Leveraging our expertise and years of experience supporting contractors, we can help you think about and develop strategy to respond to issues such as risk assessment of teaming partners.
 This will ensure they are ready for CMMC so you can successfully bid, flow down clause management, estimate cost implications and respond to RFP and RFI CMMC requirements.

 The DoD indicated they understand contractors will incur incremental costs to establish good cyber hygiene and compliance with new requirements.
 Our specialists will help you navigate within the appropriate frameworks of cost allowability and allocability.